The Bondage Jukebox is a collection of tunes and albums featuring lyrics, either explicit or

 Edgar Allen Poe wrote perhaps the greatest bondage short story ever ("The Cask of Amontillado," although "The Pit

-this musical interpretation, but isn't creating new art from past works the point of public domain?
+musical interpretation, but isn't creating new art from past works the point of public domain?

 Lou Reed and Metallica - Mistress Dread